 Over 30 women living with Female Genital Fistula a condition where women leak urine and stool are expected to receive free surgeries and medical advice during a week-long camp at Kenyatta National Hospital (KNH).

-Safaricom Foundation in partnership with Flying Doctors Society of Africa, and other partners have been working together to offer free treatment to women with fistula and create awareness about the importance of quality maternal health services.
+Safaricom Foundation in partnership with Flying Doctors Society of Africa, Royal Media Services and other partners have been working together to offer free treatment to women with fistula and create awareness about the importance of quality maternal health services.

 “This initiative seeks to raise awareness and amplify the plight of women with obstetric fistula, a condition that continues to affect women in sub-Saharan Africa & Asia.
 As we work towards, ending fistula by 2030, we must intensify partnerships to prevent cases from happening while treating those living with fistula, some of whom have had to wait many years to access treatment”, said Joe Ogutu, Safaricom Foundation Chairman.